last update: Aug 21, 2021

 Hi, I’m Karma.
-This site, Big Lucky Hoodoo, is focused on folklore and folk practice associated with hoodoo (Southern-style, rural-style conjure), New World vodou, and practically any kind of folklore, tradition, or practice within popular religion that I hear about that involves herbs/roots or saints and angels.
+This site, Big Lucky Hoodoo, is a blog focused on folklore and folk practice associated with hoodoo rootwork (Southern-style, rural-style conjure), New World vodou, and practically any kind of folklore, tradition, or practice within popular religion that I hear about that involves herbs, roots, saints,and/or angels.
 There’s a good bit of conjure theory and education here.
 There’s also a good bit on saints and the weirder points of Catholicism in medieval Europe since that’s what my doctoral work and dissertation focused on, and what the hell else am I gonna do with a handful of dead languages but drag out old prayers and sermons to translate and post?

 Site: About and History